amitashukla/You-Dont-Know-JS/async & performance/ch3.md

 The standards decision to hijack the previously nonreserved -- and completely general-purpose sounding -- `then` property name means that no value (or any of its delegates), either past, present, or future, can have a `then(..)` function present, either on purpose or by accident, or that value will be confused for a thenable in Promises systems, which will probably create bugs that are really hard to track down.

 **Warning:** I do not like how we ended up with duck typing of thenables for Promise recognition.
 There were other options, such as "branding" or even "anti-branding"; what we got seems like a worst-case compromise.
 But it's not all doom and gloom.
 Thenable duck typing can be helpful, as we'll see later.
-Just beware that thenable duck typing can be hazardous if it incorrectly identifies something as a Promise that isn't.
+Just beware that **thenable duck typing can be hazardous if it incorrectly identifies something as a Promise that isn't**.

 ## Promise Trust